digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/generic-extension.rst

 How To Create a Generic Instrument
 **********************************

-The ``Derivative`` extension provides a flexible framework to model generic instruments in Daml Finance.
+The ``Generic`` extension provides a flexible framework to model generic instruments in Daml Finance.
 It encapsulates the ``Contingent Claims`` library, which allows us to model the economic terms of an instrument.

 Define the Claim